Lab 10: Interpreters

 Q4: Saving Values

 Implement a define special form that binds values to symbols.
-This should work like define in Scheme: (define <symbol> <expression>) first evaluates the expression, then binds the symbol to its value.
+This should work like define in Scheme: (define <symbol> <expression>) first evaluates the expression, then binds the symbol to the value of expression.
 The whole define expression evaluates to the symbol.
+Here's an example to illustrate:

 calc> (define a 1)